RyanPLehan/HealthCheck/README.md

 ## Health Checks
-1. All Health Check Probes have a default Health Check routine that will return a single result.
+1. All Health Check Monitors have a default Health Check routine that will return a single result.
     These defaults are in place so that a client can respond without the need of a custom written health check.
     -  Status - By default will return **UnHealthy**
         -  This works in accordance to Microsoft's Health Check